syncfusion-content/javascript-docs/js/api/ejDropDownList.md

 metacontent:
 ---

-The DropDownList control provides a list of options to help the user choose an item from the list.
-It is capable of including other HTML elements such as images, textboxes, check box, radio buttons, and so on.
+The DropDownList control provides a list of options to choose an item from the list.
+It can including other HTML elements such as images, textboxes, check box, radio buttons, and so on.